oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 * Load and analyze the news from REST endpoints.
 * Create external tables using the Delta Sharing protocol
 * Query data from ADW and multi-cloud data lakes such OCI Object Storage buckets and Amazon S3 (Simple Storage Service).
+* Use Oracle as a data provider.
+* Integrate ADW with centrally managed Data Catalogs.
 * Improve query performance by creating a materialized view over an external table.
 * Create and manage partitioned external tables to improve performance.